martinring/thesis/src/2-Pre-Deployment.md

 taken into consideration, leaving the user without knowledge about impacts to other specification layers.
 Furthermore, we are not aware of any other change management tool available which is able to calculate the impact of changes on the correctness of SysML/OCL refinements.
-In addition, ChimpanC supports impact analysis between different abstraction levels.
+In addition, [ChImpAnC]{style=font-variant:small-caps} supports impact analysis between different abstraction levels.

 The analysis of SystemC designs is a complex task that is a research field on